Eaternity/eaternity-website/_posts/app/0000-01-01-professional.md

   <div class="row push-top push-bottom">
     <div class="col-xs-12 col-sm-offset-1 col-sm-5">
       <h1>Existing API</h1>
       <p>In case you already have a working system like Microsoft Dynamics or SAP, our API provides you with a direct connection to exchange informations with the Eaternity App.
-We will deliver all information on the spot, ready for an integration into your system. <a href="http://docs.eaternitycloud.apiary.io">docs.eaternitycloud.apiary.io</a></p>
+We will deliver all information on the spot.
+Ready for an integration into your system. <a href="http://docs.eaternitycloud.apiary.io">docs.eaternitycloud.apiary.io</a></p>
     </div>
     <div class="col-xs-12 col-sm-5 xs-push-top">
       <h1>Ask for a demo</h1>